velvetkevorkian/website-2021/posts/blog/nine-words-nine-images.md

 words were related to the artistic process; I guess you could see that as a journey of sorts, and these are markers to guide your path.
 Maybe it just appealed to my sense of humour.
-In any case, it is a strong and recognisable visual identity; it\'s ubiquity (to people in the UK at least) makes it ideal for a spot of pastiche.
+In any case, it is a strong and recognisable visual identity; it's ubiquity (to people in the UK at least) makes it ideal for a spot of pastiche.

 From a technical standpoint, all the signs were copied from the book into Photoshop where they were \"adapted\", then saved as GIFs: since there are only a couple of colours in each it reduced the size of file and visual artefacts compared with using JPEGs.
-I considered vectorising them using Illustrator, but there didn\'t seem much point unless I need them printed at a large scale.
+I considered vectorising them using Illustrator, but there didn't seem much point unless I need them printed at a large scale.

 [![ambigous1](https://farm5.static.flickr.com/4086/5015575253_b998663063_z.jpg){: